 Before you end a day of Blacks Beach surfing, I’ll share my favorite local spot for grub.
 There aren’t too many options in the immediate vicinity.
 If you have time, drive into downtown La Jolla for a seafood burrito and local beer at El Pescador Fish Market.
 They never disappoint.

-Accessibility: Due to crowded parking and a long trek to the beach.5.0 out of 5.0 stars
+Accessibility: Lower rating due to crowded parking and a long trek to the beach.

 Waves: Shoulders, barrels, peaks.
-Best wave in San Diego.3.0 out of 5.0 stars
+Best wave in San Diego.

-Crowd: Get’s busy on days with good surf.5.0 out of 5.0 stars
+Crowd: Get’s busy on days with good surf – actually almost any day.

 Bottomline: Is Blacks Beach in our top 10 surf spots in San Diego?
 Yes!
 Check them out here.